-- EU Regulation 2021/25 of January 13, 2021, which adopted the Interest Rate Benchmark Reform Phase 2, Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16, with the aim to address the accounting issues that arise for financial instruments referring to Interbank Offered Rate (IBORs) upon transition to nearly risk-free rates (RFRs). - On March 31, 2021, the IASB published an amendment called Covid-19-Related Rent Concessions beyond 30 June 2021 (Amendment to IFRS 16 Leases), with which it extended by one year the application period of the amendment to IFRS 16 issued in 2020, relating to the accounting of the concessions granted to lessees due to Covid-19.
-The changes apply from April 1, 2021.
+- EU Regulation 2021/25 of January 13, 2021, which adopted the Interest Rate Benchmark Reform Phase 2, Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16, with the aim to address the accounting issues that arise for financial instruments referring to Interbank Offered Rate (IBORs) upon transition to nearly risk-free rates (RFRs). - EU Regulation 2021/1421 of August 30, 2021, which adopted the amendment called Covid-19-Related Rent Concessions beyond 30 June 2021 (Amendment to IFRS 16 Leases), extending by one year the application period of the amendment to IFRS 16 issued in 2020, relating to the accounting of the concessions granted to lessees due to Covid-19.
+The changes apply from April 1, 2021. - EU Regulation 2021/2036 of November 19, 2021, which adopted IFRS 17, Insurance Contracts ("IFRS 17"), replacing IFRS 4 Insurance Contracts.
+IFRS 17 requires all insurance contracts to be accounted for in a consistent manner and insurance obligations to be accounted for by using current values, instead of the historical cost.
+The new standard requires current measurement of the future cash flows and the recognition of profit over the period in which services are provided under the contract.
+Pursuant to IFRS 17 entities are also required to submit insurance service results (including presentation of insurance revenue) separately from insurance finance income or expenses and an entity is required to make an accounting policy choice of whether to recognize all insurance finance income or expenses in profit or loss or to recognize some of those income or expenses in other comprehensive income.
+The standard is effective for financial years beginning on or after January 1, 2023 with earlier adoption permitted.